randevubu/randevubu.server/README.md

 ## 🎯 Benefits of Unified Approach

 1. **Single Point of Management** - One file to rule them all
-2. **Cost Effective** - No separate load balancer or API gateway needed
+2. **Cost Effective** - No separate load balancer or reverse proxy needed
 3. **High Performance** - Nginx is extremely fast and efficient
 4. **Easy Scaling** - Add more app instances easily
 5. **Production Ready** - Enterprise-grade security and monitoring